 Here are situations three tweens faced, and how their parents helped them revisit the ADHD discussion.

-This article comes from the Summer 2009 issue of ADDitude.
+This article appears in the Summer issue of ADDitude.

 SUBSCRIBE TODAY to ensure you don't miss a single issue.